g6123/node-libjq/README.md

 // abc
 ```

+## Notes

+Tested in:

+- Node v18+
+- macOS and Linux

+(Windows support has not been tested.
+It won't be that difficult though.)

+## Development

+- CMake v3.25+
+- Dependencies for building jq: automake, autotools-dev, libtools

 ## Why yet another binding?

 [node-jq](https://github.com/sanack/node-jq) spawns new jq process for every function call, which is not optimal in performance and sometimes comes with an unstable result parsing.